-All make-up work will be completed within 1 week of the closing of the unit or on an individual basis by the assigned teacher, per the course syllabus.
+All make-up work should be completed within 1 week of the closing of the unit or on an individual basis by the assigned teacher, per the course syllabus and in accordance with district attendance policy.

 PROGRESS REPORTS

 Mid-term progress reports are no longer mailed home.